haptork/easyLambda/_docs/06-starting-dataflow.md

 ---
 title: "Starting A Data Flow"
 permalink: /docs/starting-dataflow/
-excerpt: "Refernce on ways to start a data-flow"
+excerpt: "Refernce on ways to start a dataflow"
 ---
 {% include base_path %}
 {% include toc icon="gears" title="Contents" %}

+A dataflow can either begin with a rise unit, a flow expression with input stream columns as template arguments or a flow expression with a prior dataflow as a parameter to continue building from it.
+To it new units can be added or current unit can be modified with the properties in any order or modify the output streaming routes using dataflow properties as shown in next section.

 ## ezl::rise

-  ezl::rise is the original data source in a data-flow.
+  ezl::rise is the original data source in a dataflow.
 It is a higher order function i.e. it takes another function as input that is called till it signals EndOfData.
 The function returns {row, isEndOfData} or a vector of rows in which case EndOfData is implied by returning an empty vector.
 Check the [code example](https://github.com/haptork/easyLambda/blob/e496a3e3070b806e8c48124d3454543c4cebc9b7/examples/demoRise.cpp) for more.
-The rise function streams the rows across all the branches of the data-flow when the data-flow runs.
+The rise function streams the rows across all the branches of the dataflow when the dataflow runs.
 It doesn't buffer the rows.

   - Properties:
     1. [prll]({{ base_path }}/docs/prll-expr/)